rai-project/tensorflow/README.md

 This is the TensorFlow agent for [MLModelScope](mlmodelscope.org), an open-source framework and hardware agnostic, extensible and customizable platform for evaluating and profiling ML models across datasets / frameworks / systems, and within AI application pipelines.

 Currently it has most of the models from TensorFlow Model Zoo built in, including Image Classification, Object Detection, Instance Segmentation, Semantic Segmentation, Image Enhancement.
-More built-in models are comming.
+More built-in models are coming.
 One can evaluate the **~80** models on any systems of insterest with either local TensorFlow installation or TensorFlow docker images.

 Check out [MLModelScope](mlmodelscope.org) and welcome to contribute.